105 mm Armata wz. 29: Poland

 By 1935 approximately 96-104 wz.
 29's had been delivered by France and starting in 1937 another 40-48 wz.
 29's were produced under license at the Starachowice Works in Poland at an average rate of 4 guns per month.
 At the outbreak of World War II a further 32 wz.
 29's were scheduled to be completed by a new factory at Stalowa Wola by the end of 1939 with another 44 guns to be completed during 1940.
 It is estimated that in 1939 Poland had 118 wz.
 13 guns and 124 wz.
 29 guns in their Heavy Artillery Regiments.
 Together the wz.
 13 and wz.
 29 were the standard long-range heavy artillery in service with the Polish Army.

 In Polish service, they were either towed by eight-horse teams or Citroën-Kegresse P14 and C4P half-track artillery tractors.
 In both Polish and Finnish service the wz.
 29 were often used as long-range counter-battery guns.
 In comparison to their Soviet rivals the wz.
 29 out-ranged most of the modernized World War One era 122 mm and 152 mm howitzers.
 But the wz.
 29 was out-ranged by most Soviet field guns including the modernized World War One era 107 mm gun M1910/30.

+An earlier variant of the gun (mle 25/27) designed for Greece was bought by the Polish Navy for coastal defence in small numbers, it differed in the carriage design.